apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

   JDBC is row-oriented, and ODBC has implementation caveats, as discussed, that make it hard to use with Arrow.
 - **Vendor-agnostic**: ADBC drivers can implement the API using any underlying protocol, while Flight SQL requires server-side support that may not be easy to add.

-ADBC is both vendor-agnostic and columnar, while Flight SQL is vendor-specific, and JDBC/ODBC are row-oriented:
+ADBC is both vendor-agnostic and columnar, while Flight SQL is vendor-specific, and JDBC/ODBC are (generally) row-oriented:

 <table class="table table-hover" style="table-layout: fixed">
   <caption>Comparing database APIs and protocols</caption>